mozilla-services/docs/source/storage/apis-1.2.rst

       strictly greater than this value will be returned.

     - **full**: any value.
-If provided then the response will be a list of full WBO objects rather than a list of ids.
+If provided then the response will be a list of full BSO objects rather than a list of ids.

     - **limit**: a positive integer.
 At most that many objects will be returned.
 If more than that many objects matched the query, an